microsoft/DeepSpeed/docs/_tutorials/getting-started.md

 deepspeed.init_distributed()
 ```

-The default is to use the NCCL backend, which DeepSpeed has been thoroughly tested with, but other backends can be passed as an argument to `init_distributed`.
+The default is to use the NCCL backend, which DeepSpeed has been thoroughly tested with, but you can also [override the default](https://deepspeed.readthedocs.io/en/latest/initialize.html#distributed-initialization).

 But if you don't need the distributed environment setup until after `deepspeed.initialize()` you don't have to use this function, as DeepSpeed will automatically initialize the distributed environment during its `initialize`.
 Regardless, you will need to remove `torch.distributed.init_process_group` if you already had it in place.